 Many of our majors go on to graduate school in Classics, Archaeology, English, History, Comparative Literature, Philosophy, Information Science, or Museum Studies.
 Alumni who began their careers as Classics majors have also gone on to become doctors, lawyers, teachers and administrators, members of the diplomatic service, engineers, businesswomen and men, and entrepreneurs of all types.
 Undergraduates interested in law or medicine will be especially pleased to discover that law schools and medical schools have a long history of accepting Classics students.
 You will leave Boulder with a good education because you have learned not only to pay attention to detail and to memorize facts but also to analyze and interpret; because, through your study of Latin and Greek, your knowledge of language and its use will be vastly improved; and because you have pondered the irrational, noble, corrupt, idealistic, mundane, and creative qualities that characterize the contributions of ancient Greece and Rome to world culture.

 You have several options for organizing your studies, so you should consult the Undergraduate Faculty Advisor in the Classics Department before embarking on your career as a Classics major.

-Please note that you are also subject to the College of Arts and Sciences degree and major requirements (including the Core Curriculum, with the exception of the Literature and the Arts Content Area, from which Classics majors are exempt) outlined in the university catalog.
+Please note that you are also subject to the College of Arts & Sciences degree and major requirements (including the Core Curriculum, with the exception of the Literature and the Arts Content Area, from which Classics majors are exempt) outlined in the university catalog.
 These college requirements include:

-120 hours passed: anything beyond 45 hours in the major field will not count toward this 120 hour total.
+- Anything beyond 45 hours in the major field will not count toward this 120 hour total.
 Nevertheless, A&S does not consider introductory language courses (CLAS 1013, 1023, 1014, 1024) as part of the 45 hours in the major because, at least in the first instance, they cannot be used for credit in the major.